2011 FIL Women's U-19 World Lacrosse Championship

 The 2011 FIL Women's U-19 World Lacrosse Championship was the 5th FIL Women's Under-19 World Lacrosse Championship, an international field lacrosse tournament that is held every four years and is sponsored by the Federation of International Lacrosse.
 It took place from August 3–13, 2011 in Hanover, Germany.
 The games were played at Sportpark Hannover on two fields—Erika Fisch Stadium and Club Hannover 78.
-The American team came into the tournament as the defending champion.
+The United States team came into the tournament as the defending champion.

+The United States won the fourth consecutive titles, after defeated Australia 14–11 in final.

 Preliminary round

 Ten participating teams were placed in the following two groups.
 After playing a round-robin, all six teams from Group A will advance to the championship round along with the top two teams from Group B. The remaining four teams in Group B will compete in the consolation round for placings nine through twelve.

 Pool A

 All times are local (UTC+2).

 Pool B

 All times are local (UTC+2).